0100101101011010/food/diary/_posts/2019-09-27-gbbo-bake-along-biscuits.md

 ![fig rolls](/food/diary/images/gbbo-bake-along-biscuits-7.jpg){:width="40%"}{: .image-right} ![fig rolls](/food/diary/images/gbbo-bake-along-biscuits-8.jpg){:width="40%"}{: .image-right}

 I can see myself making the dough from this recipe again, but not the filling.
-It would be a perfect dough for wrapping around some cocktail wieners or slices of spam for a snack when Kevin comes to visit.
+Take out the vanilla and some of the sugar, and it would be a perfect dough for wrapping around some cocktail wieners or slices of spam for a snack when Kevin comes to visit.
 Maybe even for marmite scrolls!

 Tune in a few days from now (hopefully) to see me tackle my next [Bake Off challenge](/food/diary/jellies-great-british-bake-along-2019/#episode-3-bread), burger baps.